 Spousal Elective Share Proceedings

-The purpose of North Carolina’s elective share statute is to prevent the partial or complete disinheritance of a surviving spouse, whether such disinheritance was intentional or unintentional.
+The purpose of North Carolina’s elective share statute is to prevent the partial or complete disinheritance of a surviving spouse, regardless if it was intentional or unintentional.

 Only a surviving spouse may file a claim with the court for an order awarding an elective share from the deceased spouse’s estate.
-The claim must be filed during the surviving spouse’s lifetime and must be filed within six months after Letters of Administration or Letters Testamentary are issued to the personal representative of the deceased spouse’s estate.
+The claim must be filed during the surviving spouse’s lifetime, and within six months after Letters of Administration or Letters Testamentary are issued to the personal representative of the deceased spouse’s estate.

 Unless waived by the decedent’s personal representative and the surviving spouse, the court is required to calendar a hearing to determine the value of the surviving spouse’s elective share no later than six months after a petition for an elective share has been filed by the surviving spouse.

 As a general rule, the value of a surviving spouse’s life estate is based upon the value of all property over which the deceased spouse had a controlling interest at the time of death.
 Therefore, the elective share calculation not only considers the value of a decedent’s probate assets but also the value of: